Cork Greenway

 County Cork has a number of rail-trails and greenways and, as of 2022, there are plans and proposals at various stages of preparation to create a network of walking trails for the county.
-The term "Cork Greenway" has been used in press coverage, but is not yet used officially.
+The term "Cork Greenway" has been used in press coverage, but is not used officially.

 Midleton — Youghal rail trail

 In July 2015, Irish Rail indicated they had no intention of re-opening the Midleton to Youghal section of the Cork and Youghal Railway as funds would be better spent on the existing network.
 They indicated support for a greenway, as it would free them from existing maintenance costs whilst retaining a license to re-open the route in the event that became an option.
 By April 2020, a €15 million euro project to open the Midleton to Youghal Greenway had begun but was being delayed by the COVID-19 pandemic.
 The proposed trail would measure 23 kilometres.